Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-the-months-fly-by.md

 That's where we want to be, and by using this assignment, you'll be able to get to that point.

-But it will take time.
-Time that flies.
+But it will take time, time that flies.

 I hope you enjoyed this "a little bit weird" article, which sparked my mind.

-I'd love to get your opinion on this, so do let me know how you find time and what you've done to improve it.
+I'd love to get your opinion on this, so let me know how you find time and what you've done to improve it.

 ### Thank you for reading, and let's connect!